 Always supply your contact details, including (but not only) websites and social media sites so people can find out more and get involved.

 Once you’ve worked out your basic message and who you are targeting then decide on the best way of getting your message across to them.
 Remember you want to get people on your side, so make it easy for your audience to listen to you.

 Don’t expect people to come to you for information – go to them.
 Use media platforms, real-life venues, language and styles that your particular audience will be comfortable with.

-Think about the best way to catch people’s attention.
 When talking to teenagers think stickers, fly-posting, gigs, and of course social media.
 Business people may prefer to attend a talk by an expert at the town hall.
 Jo Public and local councillors are usually more receptive to a panel discussion on neutral ground than reading graffiti on a wall.

 Social media is a very effective way to get the word out – most people use social media daily, which means you can reach them regularly with frequent and short updates and news.
 One of the strengths of social media platforms is that they make it easy to advertise events and to gauge how your message is getting across.
 One weakness is that social media can be an ‘echo chamber’ where you mainly communicate with people who already share your world view and social circle.
 Plus, not everyone uses social media – there is still a need for stalls and leaflets to spread your message wider.

 Lots of information to read on a screen can be hard to digest, so don’t overload your followers with complex arguments – feed them information one point at a time.